mnot/I-D/httpbis-alt-svc/draft.md

 alternative service protocol are desirable, as compared to the existing connection.

+When a client uses an alternate service, it MUST emit the Service header field
+{{service}} on every request using that alternate service.

 The client is not required to block requests; the origin's connection can be used until the alternative connection is established.
 However, if the security properties of the existing connection are weak (e.g. cleartext HTTP/1.1) then